Implementing Effective Clinical Protocols to Reduce Diagnostic and Treatment Delays in Patients with

 Congratulations!

-You’ve taken the first steps for you and your practice to achieve measurable changes that will improve your patients’ experiences and outcomes.
+You’ve taken the first step for you and your practice to achieve measurable changes that will ensure your infrastructure and processes are optimized to support treatment, therapy selection, and care coordination for diverse patients with metastatic castration-resistant prostate cancer (mCRPC).

-Using this simple, systematic approach for quality improvement, intended for application at any practice setting—from the hospital to the private primary care practice to the community pharmacy—you have the framework and tools you need to help your patients prevent, recognize, and manage hypoglycemic events.
+Using this simple, systematic approach to quality improvement, intended for easy access and application in any practice setting, you will have the framework and tools you need to improve guideline-recommended screening and management practices.
 Let’s get started!

 Participate in digital QI

-This digital QI is designed to effective and as easy as 1-2-3
+This digital QI is designed to be effective and as easy as 1-2-3

 1